What is Gatsby and why is it different to a WordPress theme?

 Gatsby has several plugin tools which allow developers to continue using WordPress as a CMS but Gatsby as the front-end framework.
 This is different from how we typically build websites, where we would build a theme within the WordPress environment, using the prebuild functions that WordPress comes with.

-Speed performance is noticeable much better when a website is built with Gatsby than a traditional WordPress theme.
+Speed performance is noticeably much better when a website is built with Gatsby than a traditional WordPress theme.
 Page speed can be improved with traditional themes with things such as caching plugins and CDN etc but with Gatsby, the speed improvements come into the workflow and you’re less likely to spend a lot of time trying to get top marks on things like Google Page Speed as Gatsby does a lot of this automatically for you.

 With Gatsby, your front-end website and WordPress installation will be on two separate servers, so it will be very difficult for bots and harmful scripts to be able to identify where your content is coming from helping decrease the chances of your website being compromised.